nextcloud/documentation/user_manual/files/access_webdav.rst

 #.
 (Optional) Provide any special settings or an SSL certificate in the "Port &
    Encrypted" checkbox.

-Creating WebDAV Mounts on the Linux Command Line
+Creating WebDAV mounts on the Linux command line
 ------------------------------------------------

 You can create WebDAV mounts from the Linux command line.
 This is useful if you